 formula 1 safety car for beginners explained in simple terms

 What’s the distraction element of the race, and why doesn’t it look like other Formula 1 cars?
 You might wonder when watching the safety car in action, especially for the first time.
 But, it is the rule-keeper of the Grand Prix in case of any eventuality.
-However, what exactly is a safety car in Formula 1, and how does it work?
+However, what exactly is a safety car in F1 racing, and how does it work?
 Here are the answers.

 what is safety car in formula 1 aston martin vantage